Meteorologists study the atmosphere to understand and predict weather and climate.

 - monitor and study weather systems and atmospheric patterns using satellites and radars

-- predict weather conditions and climate trends, based on their study of this information, and use of computer forecasting models
+- study and predict weather conditions and climate trends using computer forecasting models

 - prepare weather maps and forecasts for the media, and shipping and airline companies